An easy Blueberry Cobbler recipe made with fresh or frozen blueberries and basic pantry ingredients.

 - 6 Tablespoons butter

-Pour blueberries over melted batter in pan.
+- Pour blueberries over melted butter in pan.
 Drizzle batter over the top.
 Sprinkle with a little bit of cinnamon.

 HAVE YOU TRIED THIS RECIPE?!